FrancisVila/MFT_convert/content/en/docs/SecureTransport/Developer_Guide/Custom_Advanced_Routing_step.md

 It declares the following methods:

--   `CertificateStatus getCertificateStatus(X509Certificate certificate)` – validates the certificate against the <span class="mc-variable suite_variables.SecureTransportName variable">SecureTransport</span> keystore; returns one of these enumeration values: `VALID, EXPIRED, NOT_YET_VALID, UNTRUSTED`.
+-   `CertificateStatus getCertificateStatus(X509Certificate certificate)` – validates the certificate against the {{< SecureTransport/securetransportname >}} keystore; returns one of these enumeration values: `VALID, EXPIRED, NOT_YET_VALID, UNTRUSTED`.
--   `KeyPair getKeyPair(String certificateAlias)` – Retrieves public/private key pair from the <span class="mc-variable suite_variables.SecureTransportName variable">SecureTransport</span> keystore using certificate alias.
+-   `KeyPair getKeyPair(String certificateAlias)` – Retrieves public/private key pair from the {{< SecureTransport/securetransportname >}} keystore using certificate alias.
--   `X509Certificate getCertificateByAlias(String certificateAlias)` – retrieves certificate from the <span class="mc-variable suite_variables.SecureTransportName variable">SecureTransport</span> keystore using certificate alias.
+-   `X509Certificate getCertificateByAlias(String certificateAlias)` – retrieves certificate from the {{< SecureTransport/securetransportname >}} keystore using certificate alias.
 -   `X509Certificate getCertificateById(String certificateId)` – retrieves certificate from the SecureTransport keystore using certificate’s unique identifier.
--   `X509Certificate getIssuer(X509Certificate certificate)` – retrieves certificate issuer from the <span class="mc-variable suite_variables.SecureTransportName variable">SecureTransport</span> keystore for given certificate.
+-   `X509Certificate getIssuer(X509Certificate certificate)` – retrieves certificate issuer from the {{< SecureTransport/securetransportname >}} keystore for given certificate.
--   `List<X509Certificate> getCertificateChain(X509Certificate certificate)` – retrieves certificate chain list from the <span class="mc-variable suite_variables.SecureTransportName variable">SecureTransport</span> keystore for given certificate.
+-   `List<X509Certificate> getCertificateChain(X509Certificate certificate)` – retrieves certificate chain list from the {{< SecureTransport/securetransportname >}} keystore for given certificate.
 Can be empty, if certificate does not have a chain.
 The first element is the certificate itself, next element is its issuer and so on to the root certificate.
--   `Collection<X509Certificate> getCertificates(String subjectDN)` – retrieves certificate list from the <span class="mc-variable suite_variables.SecureTransportName variable">SecureTransport</span> keystore for given subject DN.
+-   `Collection<X509Certificate> getCertificates(String subjectDN)` – retrieves certificate list from the {{< SecureTransport/securetransportname >}} keystore for given subject DN.
 -   `Subject getCertificateSubject(X509Certificate certificate)` – extracts the domain name of the `certificate`’s subject into a bean of type `Subject`, that contains the following properties: `Common name, Country, Organization, Organization Unit, Locality, State`

 ### Using the SecureTransport Logging service

-<span class="mc-variable suite_variables.SecureTransportName variable">SecureTransport</span> provides a service for logging messages and exceptions with a different log level.
+{{< SecureTransport/securetransportname  >}} provides a service for logging messages and exceptions with a different log level.
 The service interface is called `com.axway.st.plugins.improvedrouting.services.LoggingService` and can be used in the process method of the custom advanced routing step using the following code:

     LoggingService loggingService = producerSettings.getLoggingService();